Skip to content

 A computed observable that combines multiple observables into a single reactive tuple.

-MergedObservable creates a read-only computed observable whose value is a tuple containing the current values of all source observables.
+The merged observable creates a read-only computed observable whose value is a tuple containing the current values of all source observables.
 When any source observable changes, the merged observable automatically recalculates its tuple value and notifies all subscribers.
+That automatic coordination eliminates manual synchronization—you declare the relationship, and the framework maintains it.

 As a computed observable, MergedObservable is read-only and cannot be set directly.
-Its value is always derived from its source observables, ensuring consistency.
+Its value always derives from its source observables, ensuring consistency.
+That constraint prevents breaking reactive relationships—if you could set a merged value, it would diverge from its sources.

 Example